bebound/hugo_blog/content/post/textcnn-with-pytorch-and-torchtext-on-colab.md

 >
 > batch\_first – Whether to produce tensors with the batch dimension first.
 Default: False.

-`=datasets.SST.splits=` will load the `=SST=` datasets, and split into train, validation, and test Dataset objects.
+`datasets.SST.splits` will load the `SST` datasets, and split into train, validation, and test Dataset objects.

-`=build_vocab=` will create the Vocab object for Field, which contains the information to convert word into word index and vice versa.
-Also, the word embedding will save as `=Field.Vocab.vectors=`. `=vectors=` contains all of the word embedding.
-Torchtext can download some pretrained vectors automatically, such as `=glove.840B.300d=`, `=fasttext.en.300d=`.
-You can also load your vectors in this way, `=xxx.vec=` should be the standard word2vec format.
+`build_vocab` will create the Vocab object for Field, which contains the information to convert word into word index and vice versa.
+Also, the word embedding will save as `Field.Vocab.vectors`. `vectors` contains all of the word embedding.
+Torchtext can download some pretrained vectors automatically, such as `glove.840B.300d`, `fasttext.en.300d`.
+You can also load your vectors in this way, `xxx.vec` should be the standard word2vec format.

 ```python
 from torchtext.vocab import Vectors